Mathef/docs-4-ai/crawl4ai_docs.md

 The JsonCssExtractionStrategy is a powerful feature of Crawl4AI that allows you to extract structured data from web pages using CSS selectors.
 This method is particularly useful when you need to extract specific data points from a consistent HTML structure, such as tables or repeated elements.
-Here\'s how to use it with the AsyncWebCrawler.
+Here's how to use it with the AsyncWebCrawler.

 ## Overview

-The JsonCssExtractionStrategy works by defining a schema that specifies: 1\.
-A base CSS selector for the repeating elements 2\.
+The JsonCssExtractionStrategy works by defining a schema that specifies: 1.
+A base CSS selector for the repeating elements 2.
 Fields to extract from each element, each with its own CSS selector

-This strategy is fast and efficient, as it doesn\'t rely on external services like LLMs for extraction.
+This strategy is fast and efficient, as it doesn't rely on external services like LLMs for extraction.

 ## Example: Extracting Cryptocurrency Prices from Coinbase

-Let\'s look at an example that extracts cryptocurrency prices from the Coinbase explore page.
+Let's look at an example that extracts cryptocurrency prices from the Coinbase explore page.

 ```